Wiring Diagrams for Household Switches

 –Check local regulations for restrictions and permit requirements before beginning electrical work–

-This page contains wiring diagrams for household light switches and includes a switch loop, a single-pole switch, rheostat dimmer and a few choices for wiring a combo receptacle/switch device.
-Also included are wiring arrangements for multiple light fixtures and a split receptacle controlled by two switches.
+This page contains wiring diagrams for household light switches and includes a switch loop, single-pole switches, light dimmer, and a few choices for wiring a combo switch/outlet device.
+Also included are wiring arrangements for multiple light fixtures controlled by one switch, and a split receptacle controlled by two switches.

 Wiring a Switch Loop

 When the electrical source originates at a light fixture and it's controlled from a remote location, a switch loop is used.
 The circuit pictured here is wired with 2-conductor cable running from the light to the switch location.
 The white cable wire in this switch loop is wrapped with black tape and connected to the bottom terminal on SW1 and the hot source at the light.
 The black wire is connected to the top terminal on SW1 and the hot terminal on the light fixture.
 The neutral from the source is connected directly to the neutral terminal on the light.

 This is an updated version of the first arrangement.
 Because the electrical code as of the 2012 NEC update requires a neutral wire in most new switch boxes, a 3-wire cable runs between the light and switch.
 The red and black are used for hot and the white neutral wire at the switch box allows for powering a remote controlled switch.